chew01/chew01/README.md

 # 💫 About Me
 I like to make cool things.
 That's all there is to it.<br>The more I learn the more I realise I don't know.
-Work more, talk less...
+Work more, talk less...<br>
+Working on mostly Go stuff right now, want to go a little deeper into it before I jump back into C/C++/C#/Rust.

 ## 🌐 Socials